Zero Emission Resource Organisation

 Zero Emission Resource Organisation or ZERO is a Norwegian environmental organisation that was founded in 2002 to work on the reduction of greenhouse gases, primarily in Norway.
-The philosophy of the organisation is that if new facilities are made emission-free, then when existing plants and methods are phased out due to old age, society is left with emission-free facilities.
+The philosophy of the organisation is that if new facilities are made emission-free, then when existing plants and methods are phased out due to old age and outdated technology, society is left with emission-free facilities.
 The primary working areas include CO_{2} disposal, renewable energy, especially wind power, and new transportation fuels, including hydrogen and biofuel.
-ZERO is organised as foundation and was started by former activists and employees of Natur og Ungdom and Bellona.
+ZERO is organised as a foundation and was started by former activists and employees of Natur og Ungdom and Bellona.
 Funding sources include industrial associations and companies.
 ZERO is led by Marius Holm (director) and Erik Espeset (chairman).

 Issues

 ZERO promotes new technology that enables emission-free energy solutions without harming the environment.
 Important issues are electric cars and chargers, carbon capture and storage (CCS), renewable energy, electrification of offshore installations, climate-friendly construction and buildings and fossil-free plastic.
 It also promotes biofuel as an alternative to fossil fuels.